The Reaper's Image: Plot summary

 Carlin tells a skeptical Spangler that an image of the Grim Reaper is rumored to appear in the mirror, standing close to the viewer.
 Spangler scoffs, but feels unnatural horror when he looks into the mirror and claims to see some duct tape in the mirror's corner.
 He angrily confronts Carlin, who claimed the mirror was undamaged.
-Carlin claims however that there is no duct tape, and that Spangler is "seeing the reaper."
+However, Carlin claims that there is no duct tape, and Spangler is "seeing the reaper."
 When Spangler runs his hand over the "duct tape", he feels a smooth surface rather than the rough outside of the tape.
 When Spangler looks again, the duct tape is gone.
-As Carlin relates the history of a high school boy who saw the Reaper and disappeared without a trace, Spangler becomes ill and rushes out of the second floor.
-Mr. Carlin remains behind to wait... and wait.
+As Carlin relates the history of a high school boy who saw the Reaper and disappeared without a trace, Spangler becomes ill and rushes out of the second floor as Mr. Carlin remains behind to wait.